Vizzuality/marxan-cloud/README.md

    * `PASSWORD_RESET_EXPIRATION` (string, optional, default is 1800000
      milliseconds: 30 minutes): a time (in milliseconds) that a token for a password reset is valid for
+   * `SIGNUP_CONFIRMATION_TOKEN_PREFIX` (string, required): the public URL of the **frontend** page on the running instance where users are redirected from sign-up confirmation emails to complete the process validating their account; the validation token is appended at the end of this URL to compose the actual link that is included in sign-up confirmation emails

 The PostgreSQL credentials are used to create a database user when the PostgreSQL container is started for the first time.
 PostgreSQL data is persisted